Jeunese/jeunese.github.io/docs/technical-writing.md

 Be careful not to repeat Marketing or Sales content.
 The focus should be on the product's capabilities, user need, and use cases.

+For more information on what to include in product documentation, see [Scoping and planning](/get-started?id=scoping-and-planning) in the **Get Started with Product Documentation** article.

 ## Writing product documentation

 Once you've learned everything you need to start writing about the product or feature, write only what the administrator needs to know, and no more.
 The aim is to reduce administrator fatigue and frustration.